ut-ras/robomaster_cv_python/Stories.md

 An example of how the simulation wants the world can be found at `VEXU_GHOST/ghost_sim/urdf/spin_up.world` (it is in meters)
  * Bottom left is 0,0 on map
  * Units is meters

-### Particle Filter Fix
-#### Leo
-Particle filter currently not publish stuff.
-Figure out why and get it to publish
- * Particle cloud published to /particle_cloud topic
- * /estimation/robot_pose also works by intating particle cloud

-### Command Velocity Fix (Polish Mecanum Wheel Work)
-#### Tanay
-Right now, some command velocities work and other dont and changing up what direction you go in doesn't work.
-Fix that
- * any twist published to cmd_vel, robot goes in that direction
- * robot can change direction when new
- * cmd_vel topic is configured in `sentry_base.xacro` and the topic is published to in the mecanum_plugin folder
- * command to publish to the cmd_vel topic is ```ros2 topic pub cmd_vel geometry_msgs/msg/Twist "{linear: {x: 1, y: 0, z: 0}}”```

 ### Real LIDAR data
 Objective: Load real lidar data into sim